Shaaali/identity-apps/docs/guides/authentication/social-login/add-facebook-login.md

 ## Try it out

-Follow the steps given below
+Follow the steps given below.

 1. Access the application URL.
 2. Select **Login** to log in to your application.